IngloriousCoderz/inglorious-engine/packages/store/README.md

       api.getEntities() // access the whole state in read-only mode api.getEntity(id) // access some other entity in read-only mode api.notify(type, payload) // similar to dispatch.
-Yes, you can dispatch inside of a reducer!
+Yes, you can dispatch inside of a reducer! api.dispatch(action) // optional, if you prefer Redux-style dispatching },
-    },
   },
 }